sahildubeydev/FlightsAndSearchService/README.md

   }
 }
 ```

-- Once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create`
+- Once you've added your db config as listed above, go to the src folder from your
+  terminal and execute `npx sequelize db:create`
+  and then execute

+`npx sequelize db:migrate`

 ```

 ## DB Design